projectcalico/app-policy/README.md

     wget https://www.projectcalico.org/builds/calicoctl
     chmod +x calicoctl

+In this demo, we are using the Kubernetes API server as our data store (KDD mode in Calico).
+To ensure that calicoctl is using the correct data store, you need to do the following

+    export DATASTORE_TYPE=kubernetes KUBECONFIG=<your Kubectl config>

 The policy uses alpha features of Calico behind a feature flag.
 Enable these features.

     export ALPHA_FEATURES=serviceaccounts,httprules